Handicap Parking Violators – There Is An App For That

 How is it that the law, designed to allow people with disabilities to park closer, now has them parking farther away than anyone else?

-“Vans need the spots that are designated for vans,” Sturgill said.
+“Vans need the spots designated for vans,” Sturgill said.

-Anyone with a handicapped permit is allowed to park in the van space, which is usually taken first because it’s right up front.
+Anyone with a handicapped permit can park in the van space, which is usually taken first because it’s right up front.

 Twice As Many Permits

-There are 1.2 million active handicapped parking permits in Ohio, according to the latest figures from the Bureau of Motor Vehicles.
-The state is issuing twice as many accessible parking plates and placards compared with a decade ago.
+According to the latest figures from the Bureau of Motor Vehicles, Ohio has 1.2 million active handicapped parking permits.
+The state is issuing twice as many accessible parking plates and placards as a decade ago.

 Meanwhile, the number of spaces required by the ADA has remained the same.
 This has left drivers with different levels of disabilities competing for limited real estate in local parking lots.
 People with disabilities told the I-Team that there’s no common sense in the law.
-A strip mall with a dialysis center is not required to have any more spaces than a strip mall with a gym.
+A strip mall with a dialysis center does not require more space than a strip mall with a gym.

-In most states, the law is “one permit fits all” with no distinction between levels of disability.
-So people like Sturgill and Paul are often left with no choice but to park in the farthest reaches of a parking lot.
-“The only option I’m really left with is to go a really far distance away and take up two spots,” Sturgill said.
-“There really is no other option.”
+In most states, the law is “one permit fits all,” with no distinction between levels of disability.
+So people like Sturgill and Paul often have no choice but to park in the farthest reaches of a parking lot.
+“The only option I’m left with is to go far away and take up two spots,” Sturgill said.
+“There is no other option.”

 Violators Still A Problem